kalepail/soroban-quest--pioneer/quests/0-hello-world/README.md

 Did you know we also have a gripping, interesting, and captivating narrative to go along with the Soroban quest!?
-Each quest will be accompanied by a fresh episode of Bee's hunt for the golden abacus!
+Each quest will be accompanied by a fresh episode of Bee's hunt for the golden soroban!

 ## Commented Examples